ShemiPeretz/AuraPurchasesManagement/README.md

 # Purchase Management System - Architecture Overview

+## For the deployment guide please view the Deployment.md file
 ## System Description

 A **microservices-based platform** that handles customer purchases through an **event-driven architecture** using **Apache Kafka** for message streaming and **MongoDB** as Database, with **automatic scaling** based on traffic and workload.